 \section{INTRODUCTION}

 Humanoid robots have garnered growing interest in the robotics community for their human-like morphology, which equips them with the potential to perform a wide range of tasks traditionally carried out by humans.
 To function effectively in real-world, human-centric environments, these robots must exhibit not only physical versatility but also robust and expressive motor control.
-Among the key enablers of such capabilities is whole-body control, which coordinates multiple joints and limbs to perform complex tasks while ensuring stability, adaptability, and energy efficiency.
+Among the key enablers of such capabilities is whole-body control, which coordinates multiple joints and limbs to perform complex tasks while ensuring stability, expressiveness and adaptability.

-Within this broader category, whole-body motion tracking plays a crucial role.
-It involves reproducing rich human motions, such as walking, kicking, turning, and dancing, based on reference trajectories from demonstrations or motion datasets.
-Unlike general task-driven control, tracking requires precise alignment with reference poses while maintaining robustness under real-world constraints such as sensor noise, partial observability, and actuation delay.
-This makes the problem especially challenging, as it demands both fidelity and stability in high-dimensional action spaces.